-9.4 The report on the Residential Commitments in Stroud District at 1 April 2013 shows that there were planning permissions granted for 4,304 dwellings across the District some of which are under construction but others had not been started.
+- 9.3 We also note that the report on the Residential Commitments in Stroud District at 1 April 2013 shows that there were planning permissions granted for 4,304 dwellings across the District some of which are under construction but others had not been started.
 This represents over 10 years of housing supply.
 There is therefore no shortage of planning permissions.
-The problem is mainly one of finance for the construction industry and the housing market during these difficult economic times.
+The problem is mainly one of finance for the construction industry and housing market during the difficult economic conditions over recent years. - 9.4 There is therefore no real need for planning approval for the 112 dwellings on this treasured greenfield land.